rjmcf/HeirtombPostmortem/index.markdown

 {% include captioned_image.html url="assets/fuck_the_plants.png" width="500" description="Maybe you have to fuck the plant" %}

-This idea also closed a potential loophole in our story:
+This idea also added a painful poignance to our story:

 {% include captioned_image.html url="assets/loophole_closed.png" width="600" description="If the incubators are part of their lifecycle, they can't leave" %}